mdapena/pyventus/docs/tutorials/event-linker.md

 <p style='text-align: justify;' markdown>
-    &emsp;&emsp;Alternatively, if you want to enable or disable the debug mode specifically for a certain `EventLinker` namespace, you can use the `debug_mode` flag that is available in the subclass configurations.
-Setting the `debug_mode` flag to `True` enables debug mode for that namespace, while setting it to `False` disables debug mode.
+    &emsp;&emsp;Alternatively, if you want to enable or disable the debug mode specifically for a certain `EventLinker` namespace, you can use the `debug` flag that is available in the subclass configurations.
+Setting the `debug` flag to `True` enables debug mode for that namespace, while setting it to `False` disables debug mode.
 Here's an example:
 </p>